IgniteUI/help-topics/topics/02_Controls/igEditors/Config/02_Configuring Knockout Support (Editors).md

 </div>

-##<a id="_Configuring_Immediate_Update_Mode"></a>Code Example: Configuring Immediate Update Mode (igTextEditor)
+##<a id="_Configuring_Immediate_Update_Mode"></a>Code Example: Configuring Immediate Update Mode (`igTextEditor`)

 This example shows how to bind the value option of %%ProductName%% editor control to a View-Model managed by Knockout and configure the control to update the View-Model on every keystroke.
 By default, any edits in an %%ProductName%% editor control are sent to the View-Model when the control loses focus, i.e. when `onBlur` event occurs.
-The following code configures the update mode of the `igTextEditor` control to Immediate by setting the `updateMode` option to ‘immediate’.
+The following code snippet demonstrates how to sets the `updateMode` of the `igTextEditor` Knockout extension to `immediate`.
+This allows the editor to update the View-Model on each keystroke or when input text change occurs.

 ### Code